 By 1984, when the restoration begins, the annual number of visitors to Ellis Island has reached 70,000.
 The $156 million dollar restoration of Ellis Island’s Main Arrivals Building is completed and re-opened to the public in 1990, two years ahead of schedule.

 The Main Building houses the new Ellis Island Immigration Museum, in which many of the rooms have been restored to the way they appeared during the island’s peak years.
 Since 1990, some 30 million visitors have visited Ellis Island to trace the steps of their ancestors.

-In 1998, the U.S. Supreme Court rules that New Jersey has authority over the south side of Ellis Island, or the section composed of the landfill added after 1834.
+In 1998, the U.S. Supreme Court rules that New Jersey has authority over the south side of Ellis Island, or the section composed of the landfill added since the 1850s.
 New York retains authority over the island’s original 3.5 acres, which includes the bulk of the Main Arrivals Building.

 Between 1965 and 2000, the highest number of immigrants (4.3 million) to the U.S. comes from Mexico; 1.4 million are from the Philippines.
 Korea, the Dominican Republic, India, Cuba and Vietnam are also leading sources of immigrants, each sending between 700,000 and 800,000 over this period.

 The American Family Immigration History Center (AFIHC) opens on Ellis Island in 2001.
 The center allows visitors to search through millions of immigrant arrival records for information on individual people who passed through Ellis Island on their way into the United States.